-Between May 23, 2018 and June 11, 2019, four putative shareholder class action complaints were filed against Restoration Robotics, Inc., certain of its former officers and directors, certain of its venture capital investors, and the underwriters of the initial public offering ("IPO").
-Two of these complaints, Wong v.
+In 2018 and 2019, four putative shareholder class action complaints were filed against Restoration Robotics, Inc., certain of its former officers and directors, certain of its venture capital investors, and the underwriters of the initial public offering ("IPO").
+Two claims, captioned Wong v.
 Restoration Robotics, Inc., et al., No. 18CIV02609, and Li v.
-Restoration Robotics, Inc., et al., No. 19CIV08173 (together, the "State Actions"), were filed in the Superior Court of the State of California, County of San Mateo, and assert claims under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 (the "Securities Act").
-The other two complaints, Guerrini v.
+Restoration Robotics, Inc., et al., No. 19CIV08173 (together, the "State Actions"), were filed in the Superior Court of the State of California, County of San Mateo, and assert claims under Sections 11, 12(a)(2) and 15 of the 1933 Act.
+Two additional claims, captioned Guerrini v.
 Restoration Robotics, Inc., et al., No. 5:18-cv-03712-EJD and Yzeiraj v.
-Restoration Robotics, Inc., et al., No. 5:18-cv-03883-BLF (together, the "Federal Actions"), were filed in the United States District Court for the Northern District of California and assert claims under Sections 11 and 15 of the Securities Act.
-The complaints all allege, among other things, that the Restoration Robotics' Registration Statement filed with the SEC on September 1, 2017 and the Prospectus filed with the SEC on October 13, 2017 in connection with Restoration Robotics' IPO were inaccurate and misleading, contained untrue statements of material facts, omitted to state other facts necessary to make the statements made not misleading and omitted to state material facts required to be stated therein.
-The complaints seek unspecified monetary damages, other equitable relief and attorneys' fees and costs.
+Restoration Robotics, Inc., et al., No. 5:18-cv-03883-BLF (together, the "Federal Actions"), were filed in the United States District Court for the Northern District of California and assert claims under Sections 11 and 15 of the 1933 Act.
+The complaints in both the State Actions and Federal Actions alleged, among other things, that the Restoration Robotics' Registration Statement filed with the SEC on September 1, 2017 and the Prospectus filed with the SEC on October 13, 2017 in connection with Restoration Robotics' IPO were inaccurate and misleading, contained untrue statements of material facts, omitted to state other facts necessary to make the statements made not misleading and omitted to state material facts required to be stated therein.
+The complaints sought unspecified monetary damages, other equitable relief and attorneys' fees and costs.
+A settlement in the Federal Actions was granted final approval in the District Court on September 9, 2021.